Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/unix_install_start_here/Run_first_time_ux/use_cft_utilities.md

 The following options can be used with *xvi*:

-- -d: displays an existing, valid &lt;table> in ASCII
+- - d: displays an existing, valid &lt;table>
+    in ASCII
-- -a: creates a &lt;table> to convert
+- - a: creates a &lt;table> to convert
     ASCII to EBCDIC; this table is identical to the one accessed via the Transfer CFT CFTXLATE command (if &lt;table> exists, it is overwritten)
-- -e: creates a &lt;table> to convert
+- - e: creates a &lt;table> to convert
     EBCDIC to ASCII; this table is identical to the one accessed via the Transfer CFT CFTXLATE command (if &lt;table> exists, it is overwritten)
-- -l:
+- - l:
-    creates a &lt;table> from an ASCII &lt;file>; the file generally used is the file produced after running option -d (if &lt;table> exists, it is overwritten)
+    creates a &lt;table> from an ASCII &lt;file>; the file generally used is the file produced after running option - d (if &lt;table> exists, it is overwritten)

 <span id="Conversion_tables"></span>